Pawares-Jui/Data-Analysis-Portfolio/README.md

 ## Education
 Thammasat University
-Bachelor of Science and Technology in Applied Mathematics, Aug 2021 - May 2025
+Bachelor of Science and Technology in Applied Mathematics Aug 2021 - May 2025

 ## Contacts